 It is recommended to buy your aqueous barrier cup with ABA certification to demonstrate that the cup has been proved to break down in <180 days.

-Image: Our aqueous barrier paper cup after 12 weeks in a home composting environment.
+Image: An aqueous barrier paper cup after 12 weeks in a home composting environment.

 Are aqueous barrier cups recyclable?